 Webcast Q&A: Sunday, 20 November 2011

-I answered questions on the meaning of citizenship in a free society, the legal status of automatic weapons, forcing religious fanaticism on others, reasoning by facts rather than emotions, and more on Philosophy in Action Radio on Sunday, 20 November 2011.
+In the live broadcast of Philosophy in Action Radio on Sunday, 20 November 2011, I answered questions on the meaning of citizenship in a free society, the legal status of automatic weapons, forcing religious fanaticism on others, reasoning by facts rather than emotions, and more.
 Greg Perkins of Objectivist Answers was my co-host.
-You can listen to or download the podcast below.

 My News of the Week: Happily, Dr. Gimpy is doing great!
 I've been editing the paper that Ari Armstrong and I are writing on abortion, as well as updating and improving the new web site for Philosophy in Action.